-- Loans may only be made from accounts attributable to:

-- Unmatched Pre-tax Elective Deferrals
+- Loans may only be made from accounts attributable to: - Unmatched Pre-tax Elective Deferrals

-- Rollovers from other plans

 4. EVIDENCE AND TERMS OF LOAN.
 The Plan Administrator will document every loan in the form of a promissory note signed by the Participant for the face amount of the loan, according to the following: